Lenyn Sosa Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks seventh in the league.

-- The Mariners' 3.71 team ERA ranks second among all MLB pitching staffs.
+- The Mariners have the second-ranked team ERA across all MLB pitching staffs (3.71).

-- The righty last pitched on Friday, Aug.
-4 against the Los Angeles Angels, when he went six innings, allowing two earned runs while giving up four hits.
+- His last time out was on Thursday against the Kansas City Royals, when the righty tossed six innings, surrendering four earned runs while giving up eight hits.

-- The 23-year-old has put up an ERA of 4.75, with 9.8 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.